 Hazelnut Maple Butter Topping

 These sourdough pumpkin biscuits taste delicious sweet or savory.
 You could add an herbal butter for a dinner biscuit.
-Or, you can add a simple jam for a quick breakfast running out the door.

 If you have a few extra minutes, try making this quick Hazelnut Maple Butter Topping: